Royal Bank of Scotland: Expansion into England

 The expansion of the British Empire in the latter half of the nineteenth century saw the emergence of London as the largest financial centre in the world, attracting Scottish banks to expand southward into England.
 The first London branch of the Royal Bank of Scotland opened in 1874.
 However, English banks moved to prevent further expansion by Scottish banks into England; and, after a government committee was set up to examine the matter, the Scottish banks chose to drop their expansion plans.
 An agreement was reached, under which English banks would not open branches in Scotland and Scottish banks would not open branches in England outside London.
 This agreement remained in place until the 1960s, although various cross-border acquisitions were permitted.

-The Royal Bank's English expansion plans were resurrected after World War I, when it acquired various small English banks, including London-based Drummonds Bank (in 1924), which continued as a branch of the Royal Bank of Scotland; Williams Deacon's Bank, based in northwestern England (in 1930); and Glyn, Mills & Co. (in 1939); the English and Welsh branches were reorganised as Williams & Glyn's Bank in 1969, before adopting to the Royal Bank name in 1985.
+The Royal Bank's English expansion plans were resurrected after World War I when it acquired various small English banks, including London-based Drummonds Bank (in 1924), which continued as a branch of the Royal Bank of Scotland; Williams Deacon's Bank, based in northwestern England (in 1930) and Glyn, Mills & Co. (in 1939), which together came to be known as the Three Banks Group; the English and Welsh branches were reorganised as Williams & Glyn's Bank in 1969, before adopting the Royal Bank name in 1985.

 Takeover bids

 During the late 1970s and early 1980s, the Royal Bank was the subject of three separate takeover approaches.
 In 1979, Lloyds Bank, which had previously built up a 16.4% stake in the Royal Bank, made a takeover approach for the remaining shares it did not own.
 The offer was rejected by the board of directors on the basis that it was detrimental to the bank's operations.
 However, when the Standard Chartered Bank proposed a merger with the Royal Bank in 1980, the board responded favourably.
 Standard Chartered Bank was headquartered in London, although most of its operations were in the Far East, and the Royal Bank saw advantages in creating a truly international banking group.
-Approval was received from the Bank of England, and the two banks agreed to a merger plan that would have seen the Standard Chartered acquire the Royal Bank and keep the UK operations based in Edinburgh.
+Approval was received from the Bank of England, and the two banks agreed to a merger plan that would have seen Standard Chartered acquire the Royal Bank and keep the UK operations based in Edinburgh.
 However, the bid was scuppered by the Hongkong and Shanghai Banking Corporation (HSBC) which tabled a rival offer.
 The bid by HSBC was not backed by the Bank of England and was subsequently rejected by the Royal Bank's board.
 However, the British government referred both bids to the Monopolies and Mergers Commission; both were subsequently rejected as being against the public interest.

 The Bank did obtain an international partnership with Banco Santander Central Hispano of Spain, each bank taking a 5% stake in the other.
 However, this arrangement ended in 2005, when Banco Santander Central Hispano acquired UK bank Abbey National – and both banks sold their respective shareholdings.